wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## When should I check for errors?

-Websites can check for errors while typing, after the focus moves out of a field, or after the form is submitted.
+Websites commonly check for errors while typing, after the focus moves out of a field, or after the form is submitted.
 Which approach is most user-friendly?

 Checking during typing can be confusing.
 Imagine typing an email address and seeing “Invalid email address” after the first letter.
 Of course, it’s invalid, you haven’t finished yet!